-The department offers a professional master degree (MME), a Master of Science degree (MS), and a Doctor of Philosophy degree (PhD).
-An automatic master's degree is not offered to PhD degree candidates in the department.
+The department offers a professional master's degree (MME), a Master of Science degree (MS), and a Doctor of Philosophy degree (PhD).
+An automatic master's degree is not offered to PhD degree candidates in the department, but a MS degree can be obtained with their advisor's approval if all of the MS degree requirements are met.